Our website is now open for orders that will ship January, February & March 2023.

 Goji Berry

 Also known as wolfberry.
 Weeping shrub reaches six to nine feet and produces copious quantities of small, bright red berries that can be eaten fresh, dried or used in cooking.
 Highest level of antioxidants of any food plant.
 Also high in protein and amino acids.
 Fruit starts ripening in July.
 Afternoon shade in hottest climates.
 Prefers well-drained soil.
 Self-fruitful.
 Zones 4 to 11.
-Potted.
+POTTED.

 Gooseberry, Black Velvet

 Award winning variety that produces excellent large sweet fruit.
 Outstanding flavor when vine-ripened.
 Vigorous shrub is very disease resistant.
 Extremely cold hardy.
 Zones 4 to 8.
-Potted.
+POTTED.

 Gooseberry, Oregon Champion